WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 ## Understanding the firmware

-If everything went good in the steps above, you can mount the SD card in your pi,  and power it up.
+If everything went good in the steps above... you can mount the SD card into the pi and connect all of your peripherals(mouse, keyboard, monitor if you're planning to use a seperate monitor).
+Also plugin a network cable if you're planning to use a wired ethernet connection.
+Power up the pi by connecting it to the USB power supply adapter.

+Now wait for it to boot up, this will take couple of minutes depending on what Pi you use.

 # Assembling the Smart Mirror